SeisSol/SeisSol/Documentation/supermuc_compile.rst

 GitHub Initialization
 ======================

-1. pick an arbitrary 5-digital number (e.g. 22222 but different for you).
+1. pick an arbitrary 5-digital number for the port (e.g. 22222 but different for you).

 2. On the local computer, go to: > vi ~/.ssh/config (make a .ssh folder first if there is none), copy these lines:

 ::

   # X11-Forward for all host in our subnet
-  HOST *.geophysik.uni-muenchen.de
+  # HOST *.geophysik.uni-muenchen.de
-     ForwardX11 yes
+  #   ForwardX11 yes

   HOST *.supermuc.lrz.de
      RemoteForward 22222 github.com:22